 The Design-Builder's general condition costs shall be reimbursable at cost and without mark-up.
-Only the following items, however are reimbursable; and, any other items or expenses are non-reimbursable and the Design-Builder shall use its fee to cover any additional cost items:
+Only the following items, however are reimbursable: (Any other items or expenses are non-reimbursable and the Design-Builder shall use its fee to cover any additional cost items)

 - a) The cost of "construction staff".
-The term construction staff shall mean the Project Executive, project managers and superintendents assigned to the Project, administrative and professional staff performing scheduling, cost estimating and accounting services assigned on a full-time basis to the Project site (only field staff are reimbursable); - b) Fringe Benefits associated with field staff costs; - c) Payroll taxes and payroll insurance associated with field staff costs; - d) Staff costs associated with obtaining permits and approvals; - e) Out-of-house consultants; - f) The field office for the Design-Builder including but not limited to: (i) trailer purchase and/or rental; (ii) field office installation, relocation and removal; (iii) utility connections and charges during the Construction Phase; (iv) furniture: (v) office supplies; (vi) Field offices for DGS and Program Manager. - g) Office equipment including but not limited to: (i) computer hardware and software; (ii) fax machines; (iii) copying machines; (iv) telephone installation, system and use charges: (v) job radios; - h) Field computer network. - i) Progress photos. - j) Printing cost for drawings, bid packages, etc. - k) BIM Cost (software, seats, hardware) - 1) Local delivery and overnight delivery costs; and - m) First aid facility.
+The term construction staff shall mean the Project Executive, project managers and superintendents assigned to the Project, administrative and professional staff performing scheduling, cost estimating and accounting services assigned on a full-time basis to the Project site; - b) Fringe Benefits associated with construction staff; - c) Payroll taxes and payroll insurance associated with construction staff; - d) Staff costs associated with obtaining permits and approvals; - e) Out-of-house consultants; - f) The field office for the Design-Builder including but not limited to: (i) trailer purchase and/or rent; (ii) field office installation, relocation and removal; (iii) utility connections and charges during the Construction Phase; (iv) furniture: (v) office supplies; - g) Office equipment including but not limited to: (i) computer hardware and software; (ii) fax machines; (iii) copying machines; (iv) telephone installation, system and use charges: (v) job radios;

+- h) Local delivery and overnight delivery costs; and - i) First aid facility.